vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 > I can already read the criticism, that 'there's no active EQ, no pickup this, it's not versatile'. \*You're\* not versatile.

 That's Vulfpeck band leader Jack Stratton talking about their single-knob [Joe Dart bass guitar](https://youtu.be/9eOF7t4HgjE?t=49).
+Jack is defending the choice of having only a simple volume knob rather than multiple knobs that would allow you to fine-tune the tone of the bass.

-The musician having less control might seem like a bad thing, but it also means that the maker can ensure the bass sounds good no matter the settings.
+I agree with Jack: the musician having less control might seem like a bad thing, but it also means that the maker can ensure the bass sounds good no matter the settings.
 This is also why I love the [Sausage Fattener](https://youtu.be/jHFzfZl6NQQ?t=63) VST.
 It has two knobs.
 It makes the sound fat.
 That's it.